barbazul/1kfa/mod_guide_gm.md

 character is in a fight with a goblin and the player gets an amazing *attack power* roll of 10, the GM might ask the player, "Describe how your character kills the goblin".
-This gives the player license to get flowery and really see their character live up to the promise of being powerful in this fantasy world.
+This gives the player license to get flowery and really see their character as a powerful hero in this fantasy world.

 When you're stumped for what happens next, ask a player to fill in the details.
 Consider where you are in the